danielbartl/wicket-tailwind-app/README.md

 This will update your CSS file accordingly as soon as you update your HTML templates with tailwind classes.

-Then execute the main method of *com.danielbartl.Start* class and open http://localhost:8080/ in your browser.
+Then execute the main method of *com.danielbartl.wtapp.Start* class and open http://localhost:8080/ in your browser.

 You can find detailed instructions about how to install Tailwind CLI here: https://tailwindcss.com/docs/installation .